Strategic Planning: Staff Conversations

 About Staff Conversations

-- Building shared understanding of the different service that support people will co-occurring conditions and what they do,
+- Building shared understanding of service landscape to support people

 - Developing consensus around shared challenges in supporting co-occurring conditions, and